Direct-A/rEFInd-minimal-dark-da/README.md

-# Minimalistic rEFInd theme
+# Minimalistic Dark rEFInd Theme

 ## Forked for my own use.
 You can use it too, but at YOUR OWN RISK!

 [rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI based systems.
-This is a clean and minimal theme for it.
+This is a dark, clean, minimal theme for it.

 ![rEFInd Minimalistic](http://i.imgur.com/IXOzMVM.png)